blinklet/learning/data-science/Azure-python-big-database.md

 print(countries)
 ```

-The results in a sorted list of countries by number of employees:
+The results in a sorted list of countries by number of items:

 ```
 xxxxxx